 This course provides an introduction to the auditing profession, an overview of the concepts and logic of the auditing process, and an orientation to the tasks and procedures involved in an audit.
 Emphasis is placed on analytical and critical thinking, the exercise of professional judgment and professional skepticism, the evaluation of risks and controls, and how auditors serve the public interest.
 Ethical issues and the expanding role of assurance services are considered.
-P: ACC 313 and junior standing or approval of department chair.
+P: A grade of "C" or better in both ACC 201 and ACC 202; Junior standing; or approval of department chair.

 ACC 343.
 Federal Tax Accounting I. 3 credits.
 SP

 This introductory course in federal income taxation incorporates a major service learning experience to reinforce knowledge developed through traditional and online pedagogies.
 Study of the concepts of income, deductions, tax entities, credits, tax determination, procedural rules and property transactions as applied to individuals is emphasized, although there is some coverage of corporate entities.
 Policy reasons supporting technical rules and applications are developed where appropriate.
 A tax planning approach is integrated throughout the course, and electronic tax research methodology is used to solve a variety of common tax planning situations.
 P: ACC 202 and junior standing, or approval of department chair.

 ACC 366.
 Internships in Accounting.
 3 credits.
 FA, SP, SU